-Whistler Rating: 4.5 Stars Travelling Mom Rating: 5 Stars
+Whistler Rating: 4.5 Stars Our Rating: 5 Stars

 The Four Seasons Resort and Residences is a gorgeous luxury getaway in the heart of Whistler’s Upper Village.
 Rooms are generously sized, with large, five-piece bathrooms and lots of closet space.
 There’s even a pet valet service that brings a special dog pillow and treats for your pooch.
 My husband really appreciated the complimentary do-it-yourself latté machine in the main lobby in the morning.
-The outdoor heated outdoor pool is expansive, and there’s a steam room in each change area, as well as a spa.
+The large heated outdoor pool is very popular with families, and there’s a steam room in each change area, as well as a spa.

 The ski concierge at the base of Blackcomb mountain will save you time and effort schlepping gear to and from this slope side hotel.
-The helpful concierge staff kit everyone out for the day, and will have hot chocolate & cookies waiting for you upon your return from the slopes, which are a short walk from the hotel.
+The helpful staff kit everyone out for the day, and will have hot chocolate & cookies waiting for you upon your return from the slopes, which are a short walk from the hotel.
+How cool is that?